Van 't Kruijs Opening

 It is named after the Dutch player Maarten van 't Kruijs (1813-1885) who won the sixth Dutch championship in 1878.
-As this opening move is rarely played, it is considered an irregular opening, and thus it is classified under the A00 code in the Encyclopaedia of Chess Openings.
+As this opening move is rarely played, it is considered an irregular opening and is classified under the A00 code in the Encyclopaedia of Chess Openings.

 Discussion

 Although there are several examples from games in the 19th century, the Van 't Kruijs Opening is not popular in the modern era and is not a common choice for grandmasters, but its ability to transpose into many different openings explains its attraction for some players such as Pavel Blatny, Aron Nimzowitsch, and Bent Larsen.
 Benjamin & Schiller (1987) call it a "chameleon".
 According to ChessBase, it ranks sixth in popularity out of the twenty possible first moves.